Dead-ends: That end of a road from which you can’t go any further.

 4. Be 100% forthcoming and honest about your feelings

 Research has suggested that taking the open confrontation approach to breaking up, in which the partner is forthcoming and honest about their feelings, caused the least amount of stress.
 This approach was more effective than placing blame on yourself or trying to end things gradually.
-Once you have committed to move on, commit to it 100% and see it through.
+Once you have committed to moving on, commit to it 100% and see it through.

 Of course, just because it’s best to be direct and honest, it doesn’t mean that you should be harsh or put blame on the other person.
 There’s a balance that you should strive for.
 At the same time, don’t make promises you can’t keep just to make your ex feel better.
 It is important to be firm and stick to your ground.